 Named ‘America’s Scariest Motel,’ the Clown Motel is built a stone’s throw away from an old graveyard filled with bodies of tragedies of the past.
 Midway between Vegas and Reno, the Clown Motel has a battalion of glassy-eyed circus clowns, its owners swearing to guests who stumble in that its a fun and safe place to rest for the night.

-If you go back far enough in history, the Pueblo Native Americans used to dress in clown-like costume, releasing their own personalities and welcoming possessions of nearby spirits.
-Perhaps clowns, with their identities ever-changing, allow for portals into the spirit world.
-Even the motel’s owner tells that he hears footsteps and knocking from unoccupied rooms of the motel.
+If you go back far enough in history, the Pueblo Native Americans dressed in clown-like costumes, releasing their own personalities and welcoming possessions of nearby spirits.
+With their identities ever-changing, perhaps clowns allow for portals into the spirit world.
+Even the motel’s owner says that he hears footsteps and knocking from unoccupied rooms of the motel.

 It seems as if the entire area surrounding Tonopah is haunted.
 Maybe there really is a curse placed over Tonopah — who knows for sure. have you ever stayed the night in the Mizpah Hotel?
 If so, did you experience any strange occurrences or witness the Lady in Red?

 For more hauntings across America, check out our blog!